On this page

 Freelance writer $50-100 $25K-50K Rewritten content, no data backing

-Wire enrich $0.06 $30 Analysis + rewrite + internal links + keyword targeting
+Wire enrich included in your AI subscription a fraction of agency cost Analysis + rewrite + internal links + keyword targeting

 The analysis phase is the expensive part of traditional SEO.
 It requires understanding the keyword landscape, identifying gaps, and deciding what to change.
 Wire does this with local computation at zero cost.
 Only the content generation step hits the API.